-Chris Harrod and Adam Landa played my Ambushed Patrol – A Crossfire and Fogo Cruzado Scenario twice in one evening.
+Chris Harrod and Adam Landa played my African Ambush – A Crossfire and Fogo Cruzado Scenario twice in one evening.
 I’ve already posted their first as Play Test 2.
 This was their second game of the evening.
 Of course it is for the Portuguese Colonial War.

 Summary: Intense game with thrusts and counter thrusts.
 Although considerably outnumbered Adam’s Portuguese Commandos successfully ambushed the Insurgent patrol.

 We used the same table from Play Test 2.
 The guys had taken a bit of time to set up the terrain and, given the ambush only uses part of the table, we just reused it.

 Chris had the insurgents again.
 But this time he was the one behing ambushed.
 Adam put the head of Chris’s column in a wood.

 Like Adam in the previous game, Chris trailed his column through terrain providing cover.
 But, to my eyes, he tried to snake his column out of the ambush zone similar to what I’d done in Play Test 1 of African Ambush.

 As in Play Test 2, the ambushed column (insurgent in this case) was in cover the whole way.

 As it happened a battle group patrol is quite long and this one stretched through four terrain features – all “woods”.